September is usually a busy month when it comes to arranging an MOT, but this month is shaping up to even busier than usual.

 - If your car is on a standard three-year lease, it will need an MOT test certificate before you can hand it back, approximately two months before the end of your lease

 - If you are interested in lease extending your vehicle, you will still need an MOT completed within the last two months of your original end date

 - If you have a Wheelchair Accessible Vehicle (WAV) where the lease is longer than three years, you will need an MOT test when it is three years old.
-Following this, your WAV will require an MOT test every 12 months as part of your regular vehicle service
+Following this, your WAV will require an MOT test every 12 months

 - Vehicles in Northern Ireland do not require an MOT test until they are four years old